kiriDevs/ksmpplugin/README.md

 > [!INFO]
 > Since `ksmpplugin` is built against the [PaperMC](https://papermc.io) API,
 > your server should run on Paper (or a compatible fork).
-While it currently doesn't use any features exclusive to Paper and *might* run on "bare" Spigot
-> (or other distributions), this use is neither *recommended* nor *supported*.
-> Any compatibility with anything that isn't Paper (or a compatible fork) is
-> purely coincidental and **might - at any time and without notice - break**.
+It will not run on
+> "bare" Spigot, or anything else that's not (based on) Paper.

 1. **Acquire a build (.jar) of the plugin** using one of the following methods: <br>
    - **Download a release version from GitHub Releases**